Authorised Officers and Enforcement

 - arrest you until the police arrive if you refuse to comply

-- confiscate tickets for use as evidence if necessary.
+- seek surrender of tickets for use as evidence if necessary.

 Travelling without a valid ticket